Transformational, Strategic, Empowering

 Among firms with paid employees, three out of four remodeling establishments, nearly two-thirds of land developers, and 59% of specialty trade subcontractors fall far below the million-dollar threshold, while about 45% of home builders report annual sales under one million

-While these are challenging times, they are also times of opportunity.
-In fact, the best companies have always excelled in the most difficult eras.
 More than half of the Fortune 500 were birthed in an “economic winter”—a recession or a depression.
 Companies like Disney, Apple, Exxon, Microsoft and FedEx were launched when the rest of the business world was licking its wounds.

-If you can learn, as they did, not only to become more efficient, but to also optimize sales in this environment, you’ll be able to dominate in any economy.
-Whether you’re an army of one or a multi-billion dollar corporation, there are principles and strategies that you must understand and master to take your business to the next level.
-Business Mastery is about creating a system that improves your business by empowering you with the skills and tactics you need to gain an invincible advantage—in any environment and become a million dollar plus construction business.
+Construction Business Mastery is about creating systems that improves your business by empowering you with the skills, strategies and tactics you need to gain an invincible advantage—in any environment and become a million dollar plus construction business.

-Gain an Invincible Advantage and Thrive in Any Economy
+Ways to Grow and Thrive in Any Economy

 - An Effective Business Map: The only true competitive advantage in today’s changing market is not just having a business plan, but also a business map that can take you from where you are to where you want to be in the shortest amount of time.